ralexandre11/ImportCpf/README.md

 * use the docker command to run in the topic above.

 * To run just type the command below at your terminal:

+## known Issues
+* The application imports only one file at each run
+* Duplicate Name and CPF records can be imported

 ## dockerhub
 https://hub.docker.com/repository/docker/projetquebec/projetquebec